blackflux/object-scan/README.md

 When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles.

-When a needle targets multiple keys, the ordering "falls back" to using the default ordering of `compareFn` and `reverse`.
+When the order can't be determined by the needles it "falls back" to using the default ordering of `compareFn` and `reverse`.

 _Examples_:
 <details><summary> <code>['c', 'a', 'b']</code> <em>(order by needle)</em> </summary>